AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

   instructions to be used in the implementation of SYCL sub-group builtins.
 * `VK_SUBGROUP_FEATURE_SHUFFLE_BIT` - Allows SPIR-V `CapabilityGroupNonUniformShuffle`
   instructions to be used in the implementation of SYCL sub-group builtins.
+* `uniformAndStorageBuffer8BitAccess` - Allows 8-bit arguments to be passed to
+  SPIR-V kernels via uniform buffers.
+* `uniformAndStorageBuffer16BitAccess` - Allows 16-bit arguments to be passed to
+  SPIR-V kernels via uniform buffers.

 ## Building